freelawproject/doctor/README.md

     curl http://bte:5050

-Additionally, the corresponding pyhtonic command would look like something like this:
+Additionally, the corresponding python-ic command would look like something like this:

     import requests
     response = requests.get('http://0.0.0.0:5050')